David Draiman: Early life

-While not personally observant of their Jewish faith, Draiman's parents sent him to Orthodox schools, where he believed he was on the path to receiving rabbinic ordination.
+Draiman's parents sent him to Orthodox schools, where he believed he was on the path to receiving rabbinic ordination.
 He frequently spent time in Israel during his early life.
-He attended five Jewish day schools, including Valley Torah High School in Los Angeles, where he formed his first band; Fasman Yeshiva High School in Skokie Illinois, a near north suburb of Chicago; and the Wisconsin Institute for Torah Study in Milwaukee.
+He attended five Jewish day schools, including Valley Torah High School in Los Angeles, where he formed his first band; Fasman Yeshiva High School in Skokie, Illinois, a near north suburb of Chicago; and the Wisconsin Institute for Torah Study in Milwaukee.
 During his freshman year at the latter, he was asked to leave as he "rebelled against the conformity" and "just wanted to be a normal teenage kid", adding that he "couldn't really stomach the rigorous religious requirements of the life [there]".
 He has admitted to being "a bit resentful" about his time at Jewish day schools, but nevertheless became trained as a hazzan (cantor) and encouraged his family to observe Shabbat.

-Draiman later enrolled at Ida Crown Jewish Academy in Chicago, and graduated from high school in 1991.
-From 1991 to 1992, he became romantically involved with a girl who used heroin and eventually killed herself, which would inspire the Disturbed song "Inside the Fire".
+Draiman later enrolled at Ida Crown Jewish Academy, located in the West Ridge neighborhood of Chicago, and graduated from high school in 1991.
+From 1991 to 1992, he became romantically involved with a girl who used heroin and eventually killed herself.
 At the age of 18, on New Year's Day 1992, he attempted to kill himself but says that he instead woke up later to find himself nearly frozen to death underneath a parked 1972 Oldsmobile Cutlass.
 After detoxing, he described having a "moment of clarity" and never used heroin again.
 After high school, he spent a year studying at the Yeshivas Neveh Zion in Kiryat Ye'arim on the outskirts of Jerusalem.

 After returning to the U.S. in 1992, Draiman commenced pre-law studies at Loyola University Chicago.
 In 1996, he graduated with a BA in Political Science and Government, Philosophy, and Business Administration.
 Initially considering offers to study at law school, he realized that criminal defense law was the only area of law that interested him, which made him unwilling to pursue law because he knew he would not be able to "really look at [himself] in the mirror and say 'I'm going to lie for a living and protect criminals'".
 During his university studies, he also worked as a bank teller and in phone sales.
 After graduating, he worked as an administrative assistant in a healthcare facility.
 A year later, he earned an administrator's license and ran his own healthcare facility for five years before joining Disturbed.
 Leaving that position strained his relationship with his grandfather, who was a traditional Hasidic Jew.